797798/.github/profile/README.md

 ## Interested Technologies 🔍

-We’re also exploring some new and exciting tech that we’re eager to dive deeper into:
+We also found some other shiny new toys we’re *low-key* obsessed with:

 ![Bun](https://img.shields.io/badge/Bun-000000?style=for-the-badge&logo=bun&logoColor=white)
 ![Golang](https://img.shields.io/badge/Golang-00ADD8?style=for-the-badge&logo=go&logoColor=white)

-These are just some of the new technologies we're excited to work with and learn more about in the near future.
-Stay tuned for updates! 📡
+We're out here trying to understand them and figure out if they actually work or if we’re just vibing. 😅

 ---

-**Let’s make something awesome together!** 💻✨
+**Let’s make something awesome... and maybe break a few things along the way!** 💻🔥